Establishment of menstruation in adolescents. The first periods in girls (menarche): when they begin, early signs of maturation, pathological symptoms

 Tumors of the pituitary gland, ovaries, adrenal glands;

-Most often, stress (emotional and physical) and poor diet (low and high weight) affect the duration of the menstrual cycle.
-Often girls complain that during examination sessions or after them menstruation is late or absent for several weeks.
-This is a consequence of worries and overwork, therefore, does not require the intervention of a doctor in the vast majority of cases.
+Most often, the duration of the menstrual cycle is influenced by stress (emotional and physical) and poor nutrition (low and high weight).
+Girls often complain that during examination sessions or after them, menstruation is late or absent for several weeks.
+This is a consequence of anxiety and overwork, and therefore does not require the intervention of a doctor in the vast majority of cases.

 What simple truth should you understand and teach your children to understand?
-All of us, without exception, have been reproduced into this world for the purpose of further reproduction of our own kind.
-Living nature has no other goals, except for one: in any way to continue the process of Life through the reproduction of living individuals.
+All of us, without exception, were brought into this world for the purpose of further reproducing our own kind.
+Living nature has no other goals except one: to continue the process of Life in any way through the reproduction of living individuals.
 Man is no exception.
-Therefore, all processes in human body aimed at preparing the body for its reproduction.
-However, if external or internal factors, which can disrupt the function of the whole organism and lead to its death, then the program of self-preservation of a living organism is automatically switched on.
-This program is embedded in the genes, every representative of living nature has it, and is manifested through reflexes, instincts, behavior and the body's response to changes in metabolic processes.
+Therefore, all processes in human body are aimed at preparing the body for its reproduction.
+However, if external or internal factors, which can disrupt the function of the entire organism and lead to its death, then the self-preservation program of the living organism is automatically activated.
+This program is embedded in genes, every representative of living nature has it, and manifests itself through reflexes, instincts, behavior and the body’s response to changes in metabolic processes.

-Returning to adolescent girls: if the adolescent's body is under the influence of some stressful factors (including family scandals), the process of puberty can also be disrupted and even turn off and slow down for an indefinite period of time.
-This also applies to unhealthy nutrition, especially strict diets with quick loss weight.
-Do you know that the work of the reproductive system in many young girls, chasing a skinny skeletal figure in the wake of the loud fashion of tuberculosis-dry models, is irrevocably drowned out and such women remain not only sterile, but are in a state of early menopause (menopause) for life?
-It is impossible to restore the work of the ovaries in such "experimenters" in most cases, and doctors are completely powerless here.
-Because the blockage of this work occurs at such a level of body function, where to get even with the modern level of knowledge and modern methods treatment is still impossible - the entrance is prohibited by Nature itself.
-It turns out that women themselves become enemies of their own. own body, enemies of their femininity and enemies of motherhood.
+Returning to teenage girls: if a teenager’s body is under the influence of some stress factors (including family scandals), the process of puberty may also be disrupted and even shut down or slow down for an indefinite period of time.
+This also applies to poor nutrition, especially strict diets with quick loss weight.
+Do you know that the work of the reproductive system in many young girls, chasing a skinny skeletal figure in response to the flashy fashion of tuberculosis-dry models, is irrevocably suppressed and such women remain not only infertile, but are in a state of early menopause (menopause) for life?
+It is impossible to restore the functioning of the ovaries in such “experimenters” in most cases, and doctors are completely powerless here.
+Because blocking of this work occurs at a level of body function that can be reached even with the modern level of knowledge and modern methods treatment is not yet possible - entry is prohibited by Nature itself.
+It turns out that women themselves become enemies of their own own body, enemies of their femininity and enemies of motherhood.

 Adipose tissue plays a very important role in human life.
-With regard to sexual development and the regulation of menstrual cycles, it is necessary, first of all, because it is involved in the assimilation and exchange of sex hormones - both male and female.
-With its lack, the process of assimilation of female sex hormones is disrupted.
-But how can the regulation of menstrual cycles occur without these hormones?
+In relation to sexual development and regulation of menstrual cycles, it is necessary, first of all, because it is involved in the absorption and exchange of sex hormones - both male and female.
+If there is a lack of it, the process of assimilation of female sex hormones is disrupted.
+How can the regulation of menstrual cycles occur without these hormones?
 No way.
-For menstruation to begin, the girl's body must have at least 20-21% of adipose tissue from the total body weight.
-To keep the cycles regular, female body needs 22-24% of adipose tissue.
-Therefore, an organism in the form of "skin and bones" from the point of view of the female nature is considered a pathological variant, and in such an organism all reproductive processes are minimized or completely drowned out.
-Perhaps for a teenage girl, this negativism of nature is not so important compared to appearance, which she tries to create with her mockery of the body.
-But the task of parents is to warn such mindless children about serious consequences fasting, dieting and vigorous exercise.
+For menstruation to begin, a girl’s body must have at least 20-21% fatty tissue of her total body weight.
+To keep your cycles regular, female body needs 22-24% adipose tissue.
+Therefore, an organism in the form of “skin and bones” from the point of view of female nature is considered a pathological option, and in such an organism all reproductive processes are minimized or completely suppressed.
+Perhaps for a teenage girl this negativism of nature is not so important compared to appearance, which she tries to create with her abuse of the body.
+But the task of parents is to warn such unthinking children about serious consequences fasting, dieting and intense exercise.

-Often, parents themselves see their children as future Olympic champions and create too harsh conditions for difficult physical activity, without thinking that not everyone is destined to be champions, but the chance of becoming a reproductive disability in such children and adolescents in the future is very high.
-Typically, girls, like women athletes, have higher levels of male sex hormones, so they are more likely to experience menstrual disorders.
+Often parents themselves see future Olympic champions in their children and create too harsh conditions for difficult physical activity, without thinking about the fact that not everyone is destined to be champions, but the chance of such children and adolescents becoming reproductively disabled in the future is very high.
+Typically, these girls, like female athletes, have higher levels of male sex hormones, so they are more likely to experience menstrual cycle disorders.

-When should the girl be examined and how often?
-Since sexual development begins at the age of 8 in most children, many doctors suggest that girls be examined by a gynecologist (external genitals, mammary glands) from this age once a year.
-Others recommend starting checkups at age 12-13.
-It is very important to explain to adolescents and parents the phasing of puberty and the features of this maturation.
+When should a girl be examined and how often?
+Since sexual development begins from the age of 8 in most children, many doctors suggest examining girls with a gynecologist (external genitalia, mammary glands) from this age once a year.
+Others recommend starting screenings at 12 or 13 years of age.
+It is very important to explain to adolescents and parents the stages of puberty and the features of this maturation.
 For example, not all girls' breasts develop symmetrically.
-When her period begins, the girl is asked to keep a calendar to keep track of the length of her menstrual cycle.
-Unfortunately, there is no one-size-fits-all plan for monitoring and counseling adolescent girls.
-On the recommendation of many doctors, menstrual cycles lasting 42-180 days can be considered pathology in adolescents, secondary amenorrhea is the absence of menstruation for 180 days or more.
-Girls who are suspected of having menstrual irregularities are offered to undergo an examination - physical examination, hormonal background, ultrasound, measurement of body mass index.
+When menstruation begins, the girl is encouraged to keep a calendar to monitor the length of her menstrual cycles.
+Unfortunately, there is no universal plan for monitoring and counseling adolescent girls.
+According to the recommendations of many doctors, menstrual cycles lasting 42-180 days can be considered a pathology in adolescents; secondary amenorrhea is the absence of menstruation for 180 days or more.
+Girls who suspect menstrual irregularities are asked to undergo examination - physical examination, hormonal levels, ultrasound, measurement of body mass index.

-Treatment for menstrual irregularities in adolescent girls depends on the underlying cause.
-If a girl goes in for sports intensively, does not get enough sleep, preparing for classes and exams, it is important to create the most favorable conditions for the child for good rest...
+Treatment of menstrual irregularities in teenage girls depends on the cause of these irregularities.
+If a girl plays sports intensively and does not get enough sleep while preparing for classes and exams, it is important to create the most favorable conditions for the child. good rest.
 Many girls try to diet, imitating their idols.
-Such adolescents will be helped by consulting a child psychologist, psychotherapist, with the involvement of a nutritionist, nutritionist.
-Ovarian tumors during adolescence are not always benign, so removing them can solve your menstrual problems.
-Treatment diabetes mellitus, hypothyroidism, adrenal hyperplasia, prolactinomas with a number of medications significantly improve the regularity of cycles.
-Appointment of COCs (combined oral contraceptives) and others hormonal drugs must be seriously justified.
-The use of COCs to regulate menstrual cycles without appropriate examination, without determining the causes of this irregularity, is often medical error, and therefore not recommended until 19-20 years.
-If a teenager started sex life, in such cases, COCs can be one of the methods of contraception, but the appointment of COCs should be carried out individually in the absence of contraindications.
+Such teenagers will benefit from consultation with a child psychologist, psychotherapist, with the involvement of a nutritionist and nutritionist.
+Ovarian tumors in adolescence are not always benign, so removing them can solve problems with menstrual cycles.
+Treatment diabetes mellitus, hypothyroidism, adrenal hyperplasia, prolactinoma, a number of medications significantly improve the regularity of cycles.
+Prescription of COCs (combined oral contraceptives) and others hormonal drugs must be seriously justified.
+The use of COCs to regulate menstrual cycles without appropriate examination, without determining the causes of this irregularity, is often medical error, and therefore not recommended until 19-20 years old.
+If the teenager started sex life, in such cases, COCs can be one of the methods of contraception, but the prescription of COCs should be carried out individually in the absence of contraindications.

-Most often, doctors prescribe without any reason hormonal contraceptives...
-They do not know, as do many parents, that hormonal contraceptives do not regulate menstrual cycles.
+Most often, doctors prescribe without any reason hormonal contraceptives.
+They do not know, like many parents do, that hormonal contraceptives do not regulate menstrual cycles.
 What are they doing?
-The main function of contraceptives is to prevent pregnancy.
+The main function of contraceptives is to protect against pregnancy.
 Hormonal contraceptives create regular artificial withdrawal bleeding.
-In other words, the cycles while taking COCs are not natural cycles that occur under the influence of the ovaries, but just artificially created cycles of controlled bleeding.
-The ovaries during the period of taking COCs do not work at full strength, since their function is drowned out.
+In other words, cycles while taking COCs are not natural cycles that occur under the influence of the ovaries, but just artificially created cycles of controlled bleeding.
+The ovaries do not work at full capacity during the period of taking COCs, as their function is suppressed.

-There is a very misconception among women and doctors that when taking COCs, the ovaries supposedly rest.
-Imagine a situation: a woman decided to rest and called a maid from some agency about which she knows almost nothing.
-A young strong servant, without unnecessary explanation, locks the mistress of the house somewhere in the closet or basement of the woman's own house, and at the same time begins to play the role of a housewife, mother and even wife.
+It is a very false idea among women and doctors that when taking COCs, the ovaries supposedly rest.
+Imagine the situation: a woman decided to relax and called a maid from some agency about which she knows almost nothing.
+A young strong servant, without further explanation, locks the mistress of the house somewhere in the closet or basement of the woman’s own house, and at the same time begins to play the role of a housewife, mother and even wife.
 She is completely indifferent to a woman who does not understand what is happening in her house.
 When the contract is completed, the woman is free.
-Shocked?
+I'm shocked?
 Most women will be shocked.
-This is how hormonal contraceptives work, supposedly creating "rest" for the ovaries.
-After their abolition in many women, the menstrual cycle is disturbed even more, because the main cause of the irregularity of the cycle is not determined before the appointment of COCs.
-Modern medicine suffers from the fact that finding out the cause of a disease or a violation of a process is not encouraged, and the appointment of some drugs to everyone in a row without unnecessary analysis of the situation has become a prerogative.
+This is exactly how hormonal contraceptives work, supposedly creating “rest” for the ovaries.
+After they are discontinued, in many women the menstrual cycle is disrupted even more, because the main cause of the cycle disruption is not determined before prescribing COCs.
+Modern medicine suffers from the fact that finding out the cause of a disease or a violation of some process is not encouraged, and prescribing some drugs to everyone without unnecessary analysis of the situation has become a prerogative.

-Prescribing COCs to adolescent girls can not only disrupt the delicate architectonics of relationships and processes of sexual development and maturation, but also harm, creating a breakdown at those levels of these relationships where it will be impossible or later to provide assistance in the future.
+Prescribing COCs to teenage girls can not only disrupt the subtle architectonics of the relationships and processes of sexual development and maturation, but also cause harm, creating a breakdown at those levels of these relationships where it will be impossible or too late to provide help in the future.

-And one more extremely important point, which is never mentioned anywhere and by anyone, including doctors: female reproductive cells are given to a woman from the moment of her conception, are gradually lost, sometimes at an accelerated, sometimes at a slower rate, in the course of a woman's life and are never restored.
+And one more extremely important point, which is never mentioned anywhere and by anyone, including doctors: female reproductive cells are given to a woman from the moment of her conception, are gradually lost, either at an accelerated or at a slow rate throughout the woman’s life, and are never restored.
 Therefore, take care of your ovaries like the apple of your eye.
 And teach your daughters to take care of them too.
-More detailed information on this topic is in the article "Secrets of Conception and Early Pregnancy."
+More detailed information There is a discussion on this topic in the article “Secrets of Conception and Early Pregnancy.”

-Thus, the health of adolescents largely depends on the participation of parents in the life of children and an understanding of what is happening in the body of children, what is the norm, and what requires urgent medical intervention.
-Try to build a bridge of understanding and trust between yourself and children from the moment of their conception and the moment of their birth, without going on about fears and rumors, without cluttering the child's body with countless tests and medicines...
-By acting hasty, you can cripple the child's life and prevent him from becoming a father or mother in the future.
-Therefore, always think.
+Thus, the health of adolescents largely depends on the participation of parents in the lives of their children and understanding what is happening in the children’s bodies, what is normal, and what requires immediate medical intervention.
+Try to build a bridge of understanding and trust between yourself and your children from the moment of their conception and the moment of their birth, without being led by fears and rumors, without cluttering the child’s body with countless tests and medicines.
+With your hasty actions, you can cripple the life of a child and deprive him of the opportunity to become a father or mother in the future.
+So always think.
 And teach your children to think.

 Teenage girls, menstrual cycle, hormones

-Are you impatient to become a girl?
-Are you a little worried and wondering how to know when your period starts for the first time?
+Are you eager to become a girl?
+Are you a little worried and wondering how to find out when your period starts for the first time?

-Yes, it is really very important and significant event in your life.
-The fact that you think about it a lot, worry or even fear it is completely normal.
+Yes, this is really very important and significant event in your life.
+The fact that you think about it a lot, worry, or even be afraid is completely normal.
 But here it is very important to understand that you are not alone and absolutely all girls go through this!
-And, as you can see, they feel normal at the same time!
-You become a girl, it's great!
-So let's listen to our body, put an end to all fears and meet growing up with a wide, happy smile.
-But first, of course, we will find the answers to all your questions.
-So let's go.
+And, as you can see, they feel fine!
+You're becoming a girl, that's great!
+So let's listen to our bodies, put an end to all fears and greet adulthood with a big, happy smile.
+But first, of course, we will find answers to all your questions.
+So, let's go.

-For some girls, the first menstruation begins as early as 8-9 years old, while others have to wait until 15-16.
-The average age of the onset of menstruation is 11-13 years.
-Therefore, you should not look at your girlfriends and be upset if their periods have already begun, and you have not yet.
-This is not the case when the sooner the better.
-Your body knows best when it's time.
-The best way to understand that your period is about to begin is to pay attention to other
+Some girls get their first period as early as 8–9 years old, while others have to wait until they are 15–16.
+The average age of onset of menstruation is 11–13 years.
+Therefore, you should not look at your friends and be upset if they have already started their periods, but you have not yet.
+This is not a case where the sooner the better.
+Your body knows better when it's time.
+The best way to understand that your period is about to start is to pay attention to other

-There is no correct age for menstruating.
-Each girl has them in their own time.
-On average, the first menstruation begins in girls at the age of 11-13.
+There is no correct age to start menstruating.
+For every girl they come at their own time.
+On average, girls begin their first periods at 11–13 years of age.

-If my mom started her period at the age of 15, does this mean that I also need to wait for her period at that age?
+If my mom got her period at 15, does that mean I should wait until I get my period at that age?

 Probably yes.
-Research shows that genetic factors strongly influence the age at which menstruation begins.
-Therefore, it is obligatory.
-Let her tell how it was the first time she had and why you shouldn't be afraid of it.
-Maybe she even has some funny stories on this topic - laugh together.
-Mom can also tell you about useful tricks and give you a pad, just in case, so that you can carry it in your purse and be ready for small surprises at any time.
+Research shows that genetic factors greatly influence the age at which menstruation begins.
+Therefore, it is necessary.
+Let her tell you how it happened the first time and why you shouldn’t be afraid of it.
+Maybe she even has some funny stories on this topic - you’ll laugh together.
+Mom will also be able to tell you about useful tricks and give you a pad just in case, so that you can carry it in your purse and be prepared for small surprises at any time.

 Why haven't I started my period yet?

-Each person has their own The biological clock tuned in to their time.
-Even if it seems to you that your period will never start, do not be afraid - it will happen soon!
+Every person has their own The biological clock, tuned to their time.
+Even if you feel like you'll never get your period, don't be afraid - it will happen soon!

-What are the signs of the first menstruation?
-How do you know that they will start soon?
+What are the signs of your first period?
+How to understand that they will begin soon?

-To do this, you need to monitor the changes in your own body.
+To do this, you need to monitor changes in your own body

-• What if my period hits me at the most inopportune moment?
+• What should I do if my period catches me at the most inopportune moment?

-Don't worry, chances are your period won't start too quickly.
-You will have time to notice a small spot on your panties and use the pad in time.
-But if you are very worried about this, you can start using thin panty liners (especially if you have already noticed all the signs of approaching your period).
+Don't worry, your period probably won't start too suddenly.
+You will have time to notice a small stain on your panties and use a pad in time.
+But if you are very worried about this, you can start using thin panty liners (especially if you have already noticed all the signs of your period approaching).

-Always carry a pad in your purse to be ready
+Always carry a pad in your purse to be prepared.

 What does the first period look like?

-I noticed a speck of red on my panties or Brown color?
+I noticed a speck of red or Brown?
 This is it!
-Put on your pad.
-Most likely, the first menstruation will not be too intense, but everything is quite individual here.
-You should know that the discharge during menstruation consists not only of blood, but also of the layer of the mucous membrane of the uterus and vaginal discharge.
+Wear a pad.
+Most likely, the first periods will not be too intense, but everything is quite individual.
+You should know that menstrual discharge consists not only of blood, but also of a layer of the uterine mucosa and vaginal discharge.
 Therefore, their color can vary from red to brown.
-Also, do not forget that during your period you should pay special attention.
+Don’t forget that during your period you should pay special attention.

-My period started, and then disappeared again for almost six months, is this normal?
+I started getting my period and then disappeared again for almost six months, is this normal?

-Yes, you're all right!
-In some girls, the menstrual cycle is established immediately, while in others - after some time.
-Therefore, if the first year, your period will come irregularly, you should not worry.
-However, it is obligatory for your peace of mind.
-It's not scary at all, but very important for your health.
+Yes, you're fine!
+For some girls, the menstrual cycle is established immediately, while for others it occurs after some time.
+Therefore, if your periods come irregularly during the first year, there is no need to worry.
+However, for your peace of mind, it is necessary.
+It's not scary at all, but it's very important for your health.

-For all girls, they last differently - some have 3 days, and some have 7 or 8.
+For all girls they last differently - for some 3 days, for others 7 or 8.
 The average period is usually 4–5 days.
-In this case, the most abundant discharge occurs in the first couple of days.
+In this case, the heaviest discharge occurs in the first couple of days.

 Until the age of 16, you can relax and not worry (especially if you are thin).
-But if you are 16 years old and your period has not yet started, this may mean primary amenorrhea (that is, no menstruation).
-Such a girl must be examined by a doctor, according to the results of which she will be diagnosed and prescribed treatment.
+But if you are over 16 years old and your period has not started, this may mean primary amenorrhea (that is, absence of menstruation).
+Such a girl must undergo an examination by a doctor, based on the results of which she will be diagnosed and prescribed treatment.

 When do women stop menstruating?

 The menstrual cycle lasts until menopause occurs.
-This is the end of menstruation, after which a woman can no longer bear children.
+This is the end of menstruation, after which a woman can no longer give birth to children.
 For most women, menopause occurs at about 50 years old, but it can be earlier, for example, at 35 or later - even at 60.

 Well, I do not!
-Menstruation is the result normal work hormones, therefore safe medical methods stop it or reduce its volume no. Get used to it.
-Now you are a girl and this is a part of your life!
+Menstruation is the result normal operation hormones, therefore safe medical methods stop it or reduce its volume no. Get used to it.
+Now you are a girl, and this is part of your life!

 Still have questions about your first period?
 Then read ours or ask your question in the comments.
 We will definitely answer!